ErikGPerez/CRUDFiles/README.md

  With all that It will be finished at all.
 Maybe I can test it, but I don't have so much time.

+# Final update
+ I think the exercise is done.
+I know that my english it's not good, but I'm improving my english by writing and forcing me to explain myself here.

+ Last of all, I will specify what things I'm aware that are missing to this code:

+ 1. Comment all the methods
+ 2. Simplify the code
+ 3. Some parts of the code were wrote on Catalan or Spanish, instead of English

+ You can advise me of little details to improve my skills.
+Keep in mind that i'm just a begginer

 -------------------------------------------------
 # Exercise TODO
         Fes un programa que sigui estructurat amb objectes en Python que gestioni fitxers, ha de sortir un menú amb les opcions: